 Create Your Holiday

-Waiting for the conclusion in Ferrara of the new National Museum of Italian Judaism and the Shoah - MEIS - inaugurated with an important exhibition "Jews, an Italian story: the first thousand years" which illustrates how the Jews were in our peninsula already from ancient Rome, set up in the main building.
+Waiting for the conclusion in Ferrara of the new National Museum of Italian Judaism and Shoah - MEIS - inaugurate with an important exhibition "Jews, an italian history.
+The first thousand years", which explains how the Jews were in our peninsula since ancient Rome, set up in the main building.

 From 12nd April 2019 the Museum enriched itself with the exhibition "The Renaissance speaks Hebrew", the esposition faces one of the critical periods in the Peninsula's cultural history, crucial for the italian identity's formation, revealing an original aspect, like the Jews's presence and the fruitful cultural dialogue with the christian culture's majority.